William L. Yancey: Spreading the pro-slavery message

 After twelve years' absence from the national conventions of the Democratic Party, Yancey attended the Charleston convention in April 1860.
 The Douglas faction refused to accept a platform modeled after Yancey's Alabama Platform of 1848 that was committed to protecting slavery in the territories.
 When the platform committee presented such a proposal to the convention, it was voted down on the floor 165–138.
-Yancey and the Alabama delegation left the hall and were followed by the delegates of Mississippi, Louisiana, South Carolina, Florida and Texas and by two of the three delegates from Delaware.
+Yancey and the Alabama delegation left the hall and were followed by the delegates of Mississippi, Louisiana, South Carolina, Florida, and Texas and by two of the three delegates from Delaware.
 On the next day, the Georgia delegation and a majority of the Arkansas delegation withdrew.
 As Eric Walther states, "Through his years of preparation and despite some brief wavering, William L. Yancey had finally destroyed the Democratic Party."

 Failing to nominate a candidate, the convention adjourned and reconvened in Baltimore on June 18, 1860.
-In a last gasp effort to obtain party unity, Douglas supporter George Nicholas Sanders made an unauthorized offer to Yancey to run as vice-president.
-Yancey turned this down, and the entire Yancey delegation from Alabama was refused credentials in favor of a pro–Douglas slate headed by John Forsyth Jr. With the South Carolina delegation also being denied credentials, the Louisiana, Virginia, North Carolina, and Tennessee delegations left the convention.
+In a last gasp effort to obtain party unity, Douglas supporter George Nicholas Sanders made an unauthorized offer to Yancey to run as vice president.
+Yancey turned this down, and the entire Yancey delegation from Alabama was refused credentials in favor of a pro-Douglas slate headed by John Forsyth Jr. With the South Carolina delegation also being denied credentials, the Louisiana, Virginia, North Carolina, and Tennessee delegations left the convention.
 The Southern representatives reconvened in Baltimore on June 23 and adopted the Yancey platform from the Charleston convention and nominated John C. Breckinridge for president.
-In a speech before the convention, Yancey characterized the Douglas supporters as "ostrich like—their head was in the sand of squatter sovereignty, and they did not know their great, ugly, ragged abolition body was exposed".
-Yancey, who already had made thirty public addresses in 1860, delivered twenty more during the campaign.
-If he had not been a national figure before, he certainly was one now — a figure making it clear that secession would follow anything other than a Breckinridge election.
+In a speech before the convention, Yancey characterized the Douglas supporters as "ostrich-like—their heads were in the sand of squatter sovereignty, and they did not know their great, ugly, ragged abolition body was exposed".
+Yancey, who had already made thirty public addresses in 1860, delivered twenty more during the campaign.
+If he had not been a national figure before, he certainly was one now—a figure making it clear that secession would follow anything other than a Breckinridge election.